Detroit Lions end 15-game winless run and pay tribute to Michigan school shooting victims - KTVZ

 By CNN Sports staff

-After 15 straight losses across a period of almost a year, the Detroit Lions’ winless run has finally come to an end.
+After 15 games without a victory across a period of almost a year, the Detroit Lions’ winless run has finally come to an end.

 Jared Goff’s last-gasp touchdown pass to Amon-Ra St. Brown handed the Lions a dramatic 29-27 win over the Minnesota Vikings on Sunday, sparking wild celebrations among the players.